vanderwater/Process-Utility/README.md

 Records statistics from currently running processes, storing them as Protobufs in binary files (currently .txt files)

-To use, first run main.go INT with INT being however many seconds to wait between collecting process info

-Next run extract.go and all process info will be displayed in unmarshal.txt
+Running main.go records all process information into changes Next run extract.go and all process info will be displayed in unmarshal.txt

 If necessary, .pb.go files can be remade with protoc --go_out=. process.proto